North Korea–United States relations: Aftermath

 North Korea's state media declared a new era of peace following the summit.
 Reports emerged on June 23 that North Korea was removing anti-US propaganda.

 On June 24, Trump stated that North Korea still posed an 'extraordinary threat' to the US and maintained sanctions on the country despite declaring them no longer a threat the day following the summit.

-Secretary of State Mike Pompeo's first visit to North Korea in July 2018 invoked disgruntled remarks from Pyongyang that the Trump Administration was using "unilateral and gangster-like demand for denuclearization".
+Secretary of State Mike Pompeo's first visit to North Korea in July 2018 invoked disgruntled remarks from Pyongyang that the Trump administration was using "unilateral and gangster-like demand for denuclearization".
 Pompeo maintained that the July talks were "productive".
 However, the International Atomic Energy Agency has since stated North Korea is continuing with their nuclear program, and Trump announced the cancellation of Secretary of State Pompeo's scheduled visit in August 2018 to North Korea due to insufficient progress in the dismantling of North Korea's nuclear weapons program.

 Interactions between the Washington and Pyongyang continue to fluctuate following the September 2018 United Nations General Assembly.
 In his speech, President Trump commended Kim Jong-Un for ceasing nuclear testing, dismantling several military facilities, releasing American hostages, and returning POW/MIA remains.
 Trump reaffirmed that sanctions will continue to be held on North Korea until denuclearization occurs.

 Assault on North Korean embassy in Spain

-On February 22, 2019 around 3 pm a group of 10 persons carrying real or simulated weapons entered the North Korean embassy in Madrid, Spain.
+On February 22, 2019, at around 3 pm a group of 10 people carrying real or simulated weapons entered the North Korean embassy in Madrid, Spain.
 They rounded up the eight embassy staffers who were present, put bags on their heads, tied them up, beat several of them and interrogated them.
 They robbed mobile phones and computer drives.
 The assault lasted for two hours, until Spanish policemen entered the building and the attackers fled in two of the embassy's cars.
 On March 13, Spanish police and intelligence services identified two of the attackers as CIA operatives.
 The CIA denied any involvement.

 2019 Hanoi Summit

-The 2019 North Korea–United States Hanoi Summit was a two-day summit meeting between North Korean Supreme Leader Kim Jong-un and U.S. President Donald Trump, held in Vietnam on February 27–28, 2019.
+The 2019 North Korea–United States Hanoi Summit was a two-day summit meeting between North Korean Supreme Leader Kim Jong Un and U.S. President Donald Trump, held in Vietnam on February 27–28, 2019.
 The leaders had intended to hold a signing ceremony on February 28, but the summit ended without a signed agreement.
 North Korea immediately resumed rebuilding its long-range rockets at its Sohae Launch Facility.

 It was the second meeting between leaders of the North Korea and United States.
 It had been planned since the previous September, and its location and date was announced during President Trump's third State of the Union on February 5, 2019.

 After the summit, President Trump said he believed North Korean leader Kim Jong Un's denial of personal knowledge about Otto Warmbier's treatment in North Korean custody.
 Trump contended that it was not to Kim's benefit to allow such abuse.